What’s an Air Conditioning Dry Charge?

 Is it legal to install Dry Charge units?

 Absolutely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

 What about the warranty?

-Major manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.
+Major manufacturers have a standard 5-year parts warranty on dry charge units.
+While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.

-If you have more questions about refrigerant, we encourage you to contact Fras-Air/General Service Experts Heating & Air Conditioning for clarification.
+If you have more questions about refrigerant, we encourage you to contact Stallion Heating and Air Conditioning for clarification.